Igor Sysoev

 Igor Vladimirovich Sysoev (Игорь Владимирович Сысоев) is a Russian software engineer.
-In October 2004, he released the Nginx Web server, reverse proxy, load balancer and HTTP cache software and founded Nginx, Inc.
+In October 2004, he released the nginx web server, reverse proxy, load balancer and HTTP cache software and founded Nginx, Inc.

 Sysoev was born in 1970 and grew up in Almaty, Kazakhstan, at the time called Alma-Ata in the Kazakh SSR.
 Sysoev graduated from Bauman Moscow State Technical University in 1994.
 Since graduation, he has lived in Moscow.

-On 13 December 2019, Sysoev was detained by the authorities concerning what has been asserted to be a copyright claim, on the basis that Sysoev was an employee of Rambler in the 2000s when he wrote the early versions of Nginx.
-On 16 December 2019, Russian state lender Sberbank, which owns 46.5 percent of Rambler, called an extraordinary meeting of Rambler's board of directors asking Rambler's management team to request Russian law enforcement agencies cease pursuit of the criminal case, and begin talks with Nginx and its owner F5.
+On 13 December 2019, Sysoev was detained by the authorities concerning what has been asserted to be a copyright claim, on the basis that Sysoev was an employee of Rambler in the 2000s when he wrote the early versions of nginx.
+On 16 December 2019, Russian state lender Sberbank, which owns 46.5 percent of Rambler, called an extraordinary meeting of Rambler's board of directors asking Rambler's management team to request Russian law enforcement agencies cease pursuit of the criminal case, and begin talks with nginx and its owner F5.

-On 18 January 2022, it was announced that Sysoev had left Nginx and F5 "to spend more time with his friends and family and to pursue personal projects".
+On 18 January 2022, it was announced that Sysoev had left Nginx, Inc. and F5, Inc. "to spend more time with his friends and family and to pursue personal projects".